mindovermiles262/eview/README.md

 display(res.data);
 ```

 For a full rundown of methods and what is returned in the `data` object, see the [CNS Dapr](https://github.com/CNSCP/cns-dapr) documentation.
-Essentially, it is all information about the node and its connections that CNS Dapr is configured for.
+Essentially, it is all information about the context and its connections that CNS Dapr is configured for.

-Now the example sets up a subscription to CNS Dapr, listening for changes to the `node` topic.
+Now the example sets up a subscription to CNS Dapr, listening for changes to the context topic.
 When changes arrive, these also get sent to the `display` function.

 ```
-server.pubsub.subscribe(CNS_PUBSUB, 'node', display);
+server.pubsub.subscribe(CNS_PUBSUB, CNS_CONTEXT, display);
 ```

 Once the subscription has been setup, the application starts the DaprServer.